 2016 reviewed by Andrew Bert Greaves Photography

-Where did 2016 go?
+Where did the year go?
 I’m sure I had all 12 months of it here just a moment ago… Nope, I just checked and they have gone.

 In general it seems that it wasn’t people’s favourite year.
 Politically some interesting decisions were made on both sides of the Atlantic by the voting public, so 2017 and beyond will be very … interesting.